Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures

 The analytical expressions derived above (Eq.~\eqref{eq:pair_components_pm}) manifest that only the singlet $\psi$ and the $z$-polarized triplet $d_z$ components are finite for $p$-wave magnet, whereas $d_x$ and $d_y$ vanish identically.
 The denominator $\Lambda(\omega, \mathbf{k})^2 - 4 h_{p}(\mathbf{k})^2 p(\omega)^2$ is an even function of momentum since $\Lambda^2$ and $h_p^2$ are even in $\textbf{k}$.
 Hence, the parity of each component is governed entirely by the numerator.
 For the singlet component $\psi$, the numerator contains only even functions of momentum, making it even under inversion $\mathbf{k}\to -\mathbf{k}$.
 In contrast, the numerator of the triplet component $d_z$ is proportional to $h_p(\mathbf{k})h_t(\mathbf{k})$, where $h_p(\mathbf{k})$ is odd in momentum, leading to an overall odd-parity triplet state.
 These features are illustrated in Fig.~\ref{fig:fig_10}.
 In frequency space, both components are even functions of $\omega$: the singlet $\psi(\omega)$ and the triplet $d_z(\omega)$ exhibit even-frequency behavior (see Figs.~\ref{fig:fig_10}(a),(b)).
 On the other hand, singlet $\psi(\omega)$ and the triplet $d_z(\omega)$ components reveal even and odd parity feature respectively as depicted in Figs.~\ref{fig:fig_10}(d),(e).
 Thus, the singlet belongs to the ESE class, while the triplet $d_z$ belongs to the ETO class.

 The DOS of a proximity induced $p$-wave magnetic layer is shown in Fig.~\ref{fig:fig_10}(c).
 The latter manifests that, for different values of the $p$-wave exchange order $J_p$, no superconducting gap suppression or Meissner effect-like features are observed.
 This indicates that for the odd-parity pairing realized here, TRS remains preserved.
 Consequently, within the present model the system remains topologically trivial, despite the presence of odd-parity pairing.
-To realize a first-order topological superconducting phase in this system, an additional time-reversal symmetry breaking element such as external Zeeman field is required that explicitly lifts the spin degeneracy as shown in Ref.\,\cite{sun2025}.
+To realize a nontrivial topological phase in this system, an additional time-reversal symmetry breaking element such as external Zeeman field is required that explicitly lifts the spin degeneracy as shown in Ref.\,\cite{sun2025}.
 We believe that in the proximity scenario as well, nontrivial topological phase can be realized in $p$-wave magnets with an in-plane Zeeman field.